Food poisoning, sometimes called foodborne illness, is a common but preventable condition caused by eating foods contaminated with harmful pathogens.

 Treatment includes hydration and rest.
 Children, older adults, and people with a weakened immune system may require medical attention.

 There are many parasites that can be transmitted through contaminated food.
-The CDC report that the most common foodborne parasites in the U.S. are:
+The CDC report that the

 - protozoa, such as Cryptosporidium species and Toxoplasma gondii